 4. Put Your Laptop in an Insulated Bag or Container

-If you have no time to think about special insulated laptop cases, consider using an insulated bag for your laptop.
+If you have no time to think about special insulated laptop cases, consider using an insulated bag for it.
 Plenty of bags and containers will keep your device cool even in a hot car.

 You can use an insulated backpack, which, like the laptop case, is designed to keep the contents inside at a certain temperature, regardless of the outside environment.

-If you don’t want to buy extra special bags, you can always put your laptop in a cooler box, even without any nitrogen cooling cartridges.
+If you don’t want to buy extra special bags, you can always put it in a cooler box, even without any nitrogen cooling cartridges.